RedHat-Israel/ROSE/docs/course_materials/exercises/01_Linux/homework_2.md

 ### linux2.txt

-Please save your answers in *linux2.txt* file.

 In this exercise, you will use these commands:

     `tree, cp, mv, vim, touch, head, tail, diff, clear, man, cat and, wc.`

-Please write down your answers, including the command you used and the output you get into *linux1.txt*.
+Please write down your answers, including the command you used and the output you get into *linux2.txt*.

 1. Create a new directory named **hw2** in your home folder.